adrianblynch/grabvid/readme.md

 # Grabvid

-Given a Youtube video ID, download to local drive
+Given a Youtube video ID, downloads it locally for watching offline.

 ## Install & usage

+### npm

+`npm install -g grabvid`

+Why globally?
+Because my usage of this is generally to download a video into my current directory with:

+`grabvid dQw4w9WgXcQ`

+### GitHub

 `git clone https://github.com/adrianblynch/grabvid`

 `cd grabvid`

-`node bin/grabvid xxxxxxx`
+`node bin/grabvid dQw4w9WgXcQ`

-Where _xxxxxxx_ is the v query parameter from a Youtube video URL.
+Where _dQw4w9WgXcQ_ is the v query parameter of a Youtube video URL.

 Videos are saved in the current directory.

 ## Todo

-- Add to npm
-- Update 'Install & usage' with global install and usage
+- Figure out the errors for some videos